victor-likes-coding/victor-likes-coding/README.md

 # About Me

 My name is Victor, I'm a gamer when I'm not writing code.
-I want to change the world for the better one line of code at a time.
 I do enjoy a good binge of anime or some tv show.
 I really enjoy Isekai animes.
 I don't really like social media except for TikTok and it's mostly to consume social media not make content.

 ## Some Animes I'm currently watching
 - To your Eternity